sanahmed/PhaME/docs/runphame.rst

 	   cutoff = 0.1  # Linear alignment (LA) coverage against reference - ignores SNPs from organism that have lower cutoff.

+	   * When using data option 1,2,5 need a complete reference to align/map to.
+	   * Use data option 7 when need to extract SNPs using a sublist of already aligned genomes.

 It is a simple text file similar to the ones used PAML analysis.